CORRECTED-European shares fall as Spanish crisis deepens

 "Right now we're in a sort of suspicious vacuum of support coming from Germany, which is making the market slightly nervous," said Arthur van Slooten, a strategist at Societe Generale, who recommended investing in U.S. Treasuries and corporate bonds to protect one's capital from the euro zone crisis.

-The FTSEurofirst 300 .FTEU3 provisionally closed 1.5 percent lower at 975.86 points, having traded 105 percent of its 90-day volume average.
-The blue-chip Euro STOXX 50 .STOXX50E, which fell 2 percent, traded 70 percent of its volume average.
+The FTSEurofirst 300 provisionally closed 1.5 percent lower at 975.86 points, having traded 105 percent of its 90-day volume average.
+The blue-chip Euro STOXX 50, which fell 2 percent, traded 70 percent of its volume average.